gustavoig/rerun-docs/docs/usage/index.rst

      ReRun will generate a folder named **Replications** inside this directory, and each run will be placed in a numbered subfolder (e.g., ``Rep001``, ``Rep002``).

-   - **Data path**
+   - **Restricted Data path**
-     This is the central directory where your input data is stored.
+     This is the central directory where your restricted input data is stored.
      The data files are *not* copied into the replication directory.
-     Instead, this path is recorded in the replication configuration file ``config.json``.
+     Instead, this path is recorded in the replication configuration file ``rerun_config.json``.
      At runtime, the automatically generated configuration files read this value to define the data location (e.g., ``global path_source ...`` in **Stata**).
      The data directory may contain subfolders, as long as your scripts reference them correctly.

+   - **Non-restricted data path**
+     Shareable data path for the replication.
+The data files under this path are copied to the output directory, under '...Replications/Rep###/data/public'.
+The configuration files set this path and assign it to a variable/global (e.g., ``global path_source_public ...`` in Stata)

 2. **Define Steps**